fengmk2/node-curl/README.md

  Options:

  - `url`             (required) The url to GET/POST, such as "http://host:80/index.php", just like what you input in the browser.
  - `method`          `GET`, `POST` or `HEAD` or any other valid request.
 And even `FUCK` if your server supports it.
  - `headers`         Custom headers to be sent.
  - `useragent`       The User Agent string
+ - `timeout`         Maximum time in seconds that you allow the libcurl transfer operation to take.
+ - `connectTimeout`  Maximum time in seconds that you allow the connection to the server to take.
  - `debug`           node-curl will print debug informations is set to true

  Example